atmire/CSL63/README.md

        </bean>
 ```

-# Verification <a name="Verification"></a>
+# Testing <a name="Testing"></a>

-Browse to your DSpace repository, make sure you're logged in and navigate to the "Citations format" page from the sidebar under "my account".
+Open your DSpace repository, make sure you're logged in and navigate to the "Citations format" page from the sidebar under "my account".
 You should see a page with a form to add a new style.

 For some of the following tests you will need to be logged in as a submitter, and for the rest you will need to login as an administrator.
 For all of the following tests you should start by browsing to your repository's home page.
 Then in the sidebar, under "my account", follow the new "Citations format" link.